Poetry on the Move 2018

 In between, a variety of local and international poets will participate in readings, panels, discussions and events.
-We particularly welcome our international poets in residence: Sholeh Wolpe (USA), Keijiro Suga (Japan) and Moira Egan (USA/Italy).
+We particularly welcome our international poets in residence: Sholeh Wolpe (USA), Keijiro Suga (Japan), Oz Hardwick (UK) and Moira Egan (USA/Italy).

 In a change from previous years, most events will take place at our ‘festival hub’, Ainslie and Gorman Arts Centres.

-You will find a draft version of the program here.
-A final version of the program will be available in the coming months.
+You will find the current program available here .
+A final printed version will be available in August.